Transform dollar store pumpkins into a beautiful Copper Pumpkins centerpiece for Fall with this quick and easy DIY.

-Hello friends!
+Hello friend!
 I hope you are all doing well.
 I came down with a terrible cough last week and just can’t seem to shake it.
 Now the kiddos are starting to feel bad….
 So Fall begins.
+Hope you and your family are staying well!

 On a brighter note, I have some fun handmade decor DIYs to share with you this week in celebration of Fall.
 My go to colors this Fall are copper and white so you can expect to see the lovely combo all week!
 Today, we are going to transform dollar store pumpkin pails into a lovely Fall centerpiece for around $2.

-Here’s what you need for Copper Pumpkin Centerpiece:
+Here’s what you need for the dollar store pumpkins centerpiece:

 This post contains some affiliate links for your convenience.
 You still pay the same price but I receive a small commission.
 Click here to read my full disclosure policy.